deciduously/music/post.md

 - Support [Helmholtz pitch notation](https://en.wikipedia.org/wiki/Helmholtz_pitch_notation).
 - Port this program to another language.

-This has been Public Service Announcement on the dangers of online encyclopedias.
+This has been a Public Service Announcement on the dangers of online encyclopedias.
 Thank you for your time.

 *Cover image: [reddit](https://www.reddit.com/r/linuxmasterrace/comments/dyqri7/like_god_would_have_wanted/)*